 - Need tips on where to stay?
 See my one page guide Where To Stay In Osaka

-- You can buy a Japan SIM card online for collection on arrival at Osaka's Kansai International Airport.
-Or rent an unlimited data pocket wifi router
+- You can buy an eSim to activate in Japan or buy a data-only SIM card online for collection when you arrive at Tokyo's Narita or Haneda Airports or Kansai International Airport.
+You can also rent an unlimited data pocket wifi router

 - View my comprehensive Packing List For Japan